WoozyDragon4018/IRSet/README.md

 ## Getting Started
 This will help you to get started with the IRSet.
 ### Installation
+(you can get it directly from openttd's online store)
 #### Windows
 * Download the [irset.grf](irset.grf) file and [install.bat](install.bat) file to one single directory.
 * Run the [install.bat](install.bat) file and follow the steps